Profiles define the SNMP OIDs that

 When you are done with your changes, submit a pull request to the upstream repo.

-Shortly after a merge, new SNMP profiles are automatically available by pulling the new version of the Docker image and launching a new container in your environment.
+Shortly after a profile is merged new SNMP profiles are automatically available by pulling the new version of the Docker image and launching a new container in your environment.
 For more information, see our documentation about SNMP manual setup.

 Be sure to sync your fork regularly to keep it up to date with changes in the upstream repo.